Bhavik-2010/Cold-email-Generator/README.md

 # 📧 Cold Mail Generator
-Cold email generator for services company using groq, langchain and streamlit.
-It allows users to input the URL of a company's careers page.
-The tool then extracts job listings from that page and generates personalized cold emails.
-These emails include relevant portfolio links sourced from a vector database, based on the specific job descriptions.
+The Cold Email Generator is an intelligent automation tool built using Groq, LangChain, and Streamlit.
+It allows users to provide the URL of a company’s careers page, from which it automatically scrapes job postings and generates personalized cold emails tailored to the job description.
+The system also links relevant portfolio projects, retrieved from a vector database (ChromaDB), to strengthen outreach.

 **Imagine a scenario:**

-- Nike needs a Principal Software Engineer and is spending time and resources in the hiring process, on boarding, training etc
-- Atliq is Software Development company can provide a dedicated software development engineer to Nike.
-So, the business development executive (Mohan) from Atliq is going to reach out to Nike via a cold email.
+Suppose Nike is hiring a Principal Software Engineer.
+Instead of spending heavy resources on hiring and training, a software development company like Atliq can directly pitch services.
+Using this tool, Atliq’s business development executive (say, Mohan) can generate a tailored cold email highlighting relevant expertise and portfolio links—within seconds.

+**🔑 Key Highlights**

+Automated Job Scraping: Extracts job postings directly from company career pages.

+Personalized Emails: Crafts role-specific cold emails enriched with portfolio links.

+High Performance: Leveraging Groq’s LPU inference engine, the system achieves 0.8 sec email latency, representing a 7× speedup compared to standard LLM APIs.

+Accuracy in Targeting: Evaluated with 78% precision and 88% recall for RAG retrieval, ensuring high-quality matching of portfolio content with job descriptions.

+End-to-End Deployment: Delivered as a full-stack Streamlit application, seamlessly integrating multiple APIs into an efficient workflow.

 ![img.png](imgs/img.png)